 One of my clients, Brian, called me up last week asking me how he can continue his workouts while at home.

-We discussed several home gym options but finally settled with the Bowflex Revolution.
+We discussed several best home gym options but finally settled with the Bowflex Revolution.

 This innovative equipment features SpiraFlex technology, which is used on the International Space Station.